“It will be political suicide for the President not to assent to the #NotTooYoungToRun bill because millions of youths are in support of this bill.”

 Other speakers at the fountain harped on the importance of signing the bill.

 Despite President Buhari’s rejection of the Peace Corps bill and other proposed legislations, the group expressed optimism that the bill will become law.

 The youths then proceeded on a march to the Aso Rock Villa to pass their message to the President.

 They were received by the two of President Buhari’s aides; Lauretta Onochie and his special assistant on youth as other cabinet members were attending the weekly Federal Executive Council (FEC) meeting.

-The youths objected and sought to wait for a cabinet member to addressing them.
+The youths objected and sought to wait for a cabinet member to address them.

 Minister of aviation, Hadi Sirika, addressed the youths after three hours of waiting at the entrance to the Villa.

-Sirika assured then that the president will assent to the bill adding that "he is a democrat and will always listen to young people."
+Sirika assured them that the president will assent to the bill adding that "he is a democrat and will always listen to young people."